Ibdigitalschool/educoai-desc/README.md

-# educoai-desc# EduCoAI - Universal Adaptive Learning Management System
+# EduCoAI - Universal Adaptive Learning Management System

 An AI-powered, accessible-first Learning Management System that delivers **personalized education** for every student.
 Built on Universal Design for Learning (UDL) principles, EduCoAI combines intelligent content generation with comprehensive accessibility features to ensure inclusive learning for all.